Overview

 3. Enter credentials in Steep

-Copy the user and password to the corresponding fields in the Steep database form.
+Copy the user and access token/password to the corresponding fields in the Steep database form.
 Test the connection to make sure things are working fine.